deathworlders/online/content/books/deathworlders/chapter-27-playing-fire.md

 That extra efficiency allowed for bigger ships.
 Bigger ships meant more room for *Stuff*, and the stuff they carried was absolutely invaluable.

-In *Caledonia*’s case, the ‘stuff’ in question was a small field hospital in what had been her port landing bay, and the SOR staging area in her former starboard landing bay.
+In *Caledonia’s* case, the ‘stuff’ in question was a small field hospital in what had been her port landing bay, and the SOR staging area in her former starboard landing bay.

 *Myrmidon* meanwhile was a flying power plant, armed with more fusion generators, more ultracapacitor banks and more forcefield emitters than anything else in the fleet.
-Once *Caledonia*’s power systems were sufficiently intact to receive the aid, *Myrmidon* could provide enough for the both of them.
+Once *Caledonia’s* power systems were sufficiently intact to receive the aid, *Myrmidon* could provide enough for the both of them.

 Both of those ships, however, carried what Caruthers considered to be the fleet’s most potent tactical assets - the Watsons.

 IBM’s “Watson” systems were nothing new - they’d been around and gathering steam even before the Vancouver Incident.
 Ten years of innovation and development past that point meant that both ships were carrying banks of number-crunching supercomputers of staggering power, underpinned by a software framework that could calculate, correlate, extrapolate, simulate, educate and even innovate with discomforting speed and precision.

 Each of the V-types were carrying a smaller version, which linchpinned the fleet’s electronic warfare capabilities, but the ones on *Caledonia* coupled with the dedicated expertise of the men and women of the Fleet Intelligence Center aboard *Myrmidon*, they were the real nerve centers for the flotilla.
-Decrypting the Dominion fleet’s communications was a fraction of what they could achieve, and had *Caledonia*’s power systems been online to lend her own Watsons to the effort, Caruthers might almost have been able to eavesdrop in real time.
+Decrypting the Dominion fleet’s communications was a fraction of what they could achieve, and had *Caledonia’s* power systems been online to lend her own Watsons to the effort, Caruthers might almost have been able to eavesdrop in real time.

 When it was all up and running, everyone in every CIC in the fleet flirted with swearing that the ships were almost alive and capable of anticipation.
 They weren’t so much in charge of a ship’s sensors any more as they were having a conversation with a robust, distributed network of pattern-matching engines that effortlessly and dynamically switched between independent and synchronous operations thousands of times a second, sharing their datasets and dividing their workloads to comb the information they got from every ship, every Bulldog drone, every Firebird and - when they were present - drones, satellites and even the SOR’s EV-MASS sensors.